 DPC Engagement: DPC accepts donations of food, cleaning supplies, and personal products each week in the entrance to Andrews Hall.
-For more information on how to get help, please visit the "Serve Locally" page in the mission section of the church website.
+For more information on how to get help, please visit the "local volunteer opportunities" page in the mission section of the church website.

 Bucks County, PA

-About the Organization: Rolling Harvest Food Rescue collects donated produce from local farms and markets and distributes it immediately to non-profit hunger-relief agencies like food pantries, domestic violence shelters, senior centers, and homeless shelters, all of which help the most needy families in the community.
+About the Organization: Rolling Harvest Food Rescue collects donated produce from local farms and distributes it immediately to non-profit hunger-relief agencies like food pantries, domestic violence shelters, senior centers, and homeless shelters, all of which help needy families in the community.